griffithlab/pVACtools/docs/index.rst

   VCFs.
 Users may use the ``--sample-name`` to provide the sample name of the sample they wish to process.
-- pVACseq and pVACfuse would previously error out if the intermediate TSV while parsed from the input would be empty.
+- pVACseq and pVACfuse would previously error out if the intermediate TSV parsed from the input was empty.
 In 2.0 the tool will no longer error out but exit with an appropriate message.
 - pVACvector would previously error out when no valid path was found.
 In 2.0 pVACvector will not longer error out but exit with an appropriate message.
 - We now set consistent file permissions on all output files.
 - We've updated our license to BSD 3-Cause Clear.
-Please note that the individual licenses of our dependend tools remain in place.
+Please note that the individual licenses of our dependent tools remain in place.
 These can be viewed by on the :ref:`tools` page.

 Past release notes can be found on our :ref:`releases` page.